-House Bill 735 has passed off the House floor 112-0 and is currently in Messages to the Senate.
-Senate Bill 1162 is scheduled to be heard in its final committee this week in Fiscal Policy.
+House Bill 735 has passed off the House floor 112-0 and is currently in Senate Fiscal Policy Committee.

+Senate Bill 1162 passed this week in Fiscal Policy and is now ready for the Senate floor.
 This bill is positioned to pass and go to the Governor for approval.